AlexSze/comp4462-final-project/README.md

 ### About
 This is the group project of Group 6 in COMP4462 Data Visualization.

-This dashboard shows data of restaurants'reviews in America.
+This dashboard shows data of restaurants' reviews in US.
 Yelp dataset was used from Kaggle.

 ### Deployment
   > ```